 Genetics, lifestyle habits, and diet all affect the look of your teeth.
-Premature tooth discoloration could be a result of medication, injury, or other issues.
+Premature tooth discoloration could result from medication, injury, or other issues.
 Poor oral hygiene, tobacco use, and consuming staining drinks like coffee, tea, and wine can also impact tooth color.
 Discolored teeth are a common cosmetic dental concern that we treat in our Lancaster and Palmdale, CA dental offices.

 What Causes Discolored Teeth?